 “Exceptional” does not mean “unusual” or “unique”

 “Exceptional” does not mean “unusual” or “unique”.
 Whilst all cases are to some extent unique, those unique factors do not generally render them exceptional.
-For example, a case is not exceptional just because the criteria set out in the Immigration Rules have been missed by a small margin.
+For example, a case is not exceptional if an applicant has missed the criteria set out in the Immigration Rules by a small margin.